NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 ### HTTP call
 You can start the application locally as you'd always do, and hit this endpoint with:
 - an http request
-- using dapr resources such as the dapr cli
+- using Dapr resources such as the Dapr cli
 - and requests directly to the sidecar.

 <tabs>